I done did it!

 The "thorn" I speak of belongs in one of these private relationship "safes" mentioned above where it can (and has) been appropriately, relevantly, repeatedly, and privately addressed and resolved through the right mixture of SAL, Serendipity, and personal, professional, and spiritual aides over long periods of time.

 And now, after Saturday's Serendipitous healing, I may finally be FREE of it for good!
-And there is nothing quite so glorious in this world—or any other world—than FREEDOM!
+And there is nothing quite so glorious in this world—or any other world—as FREEDOM!

 That is why I named my company, Freedom Focused; because we at Freedom Focused are, after all, laser-focused on freedom—now and forevermore.
 Everything we think about, say, and do is aimed at empowering ourselves and others to learn about freedom, to earn and secure freedom, to maintain and sustain freedom, and to perpetuate and preserve individual and collective liberties and freedoms—now and always.